haiwera-silk-cd/magento-devdocs/guides/v2.0/contributor-guide/contributing_docs.md

     -   Define the goal of your topic.
 What exactly do you want to teach the reader?
     -   Make the title of your topic reflect the content.
     -   Keep your sentences concise and try to separate conceptual information from procedural steps.
-    -   Remember to use active voice (not passive), write in the present tense, and use a friendly tone in second person.
-For example, _"You can now view the output..."_.
+    -   Remember to use active voice (not passive), write in the present tense, and use a friendly tone in second person. 例如， _"You can now view the output..."_.
     -   Use notes to alert readers about important details.
     -   Use cross-references to other topics if appropriate.
 We can help you with the syntax if it is not clear.
 The template provides an example you can use.